malminhas/trains/ServerSideScripts.md

 ../../trains.proto --go_out=plugins=grpc:.
 ```
 The repo contains a pre-generated version of the output [go/grpcTrains/trains.pb.go](go/grpcTrains/trains.pb.go).
 A corresponding client needs to process the response according to the same definitiion.
 An example client implementation, [grpcTrains/client/main.go](go/grpcTrains/client/main.go) is provided which leverages the same [go/grpcTrains/trains.pb.go](go/grpcTrains/trains.pb.go) to invoke the API.
-You invoke the `protobuf.js` gRPC server as follows:
+You invoke the Go gRPC server as follows:
 ```
 $ go run server/main.go
 ```
-And the client thus:
+And the Go client thus:
 ```
 $ go run client/main.go PAD OXF
 ```